Posts Tagged ‘2.Web Design’

 - 16 Best-Loved Font Bits In Web Design

-- Create a font Part I and Part II : an outstanding article from I love Typography
+- Create a font Part I and Part II : an outstanding article from I love Typography6 Slides about typography you must see:

 Easy to visualize slideshows (thanks to slideshare) that will let you rapidly learn nice facts about typography.